Obesity in Harford County

 While weight is just one factor in measuring health, the obesity epidemic, and related health implications and costs, is a serious health issue in our community.

-According to the data, 72.4% of all Harford County adults are either overweight or obese (CDC, Behavioral Risk Factor Surveillance Survey (BRFSS) 2015).
-That means that roughly 2 out of every 3 adults in our community weigh more than the recommended healthy weight guidelines.
+This translates into 63.2% or roughly 2 out of every 3 Harford County adults are either overweight or obese .
 In addition, 1 out of every 4 of our children are also overweight or obese.

 Why does overweight and obesity matter?

-- Obesity is the 2nd leading cause of preventable deaths.
-The top three causes of mortality in our community are cancer, heart disease, and stroke – all of which are negatively affected by obesity.
+- The top three causes of mortality in our community are cancer, heart disease, and stroke – all of which are negatively affected by obesity, making obesity a leading factor in preventable deaths.

 - People who are obese have an extra $1,850 (and those morbidly obese an extra $5,500) in health care costs, compared with normal weight people.